 There’s a very real possibility dating someone with high levels of anxiety isn’t for you.
 It’s important you’re honest with yourself.
 Is this a healthy relationship?
 Are we both lifting each other up?
 If someone has anxiety and they are in an unhealthy period of their life they may be doing more harm than good in your life.
 Remember, you come first.
 If it’s too much for you – be honest about it.
 You’re not a jerk.
 You’re looking out for yourself first.

-If you have anxiety and you’re in the dating world – I’m proud of you for putting yourself out there and taking your power back.
 If you’re dating someone with anxiety – show them grace!
 Be kind and ask questions.
-As always, I’m an email away if you have any more questions! firstname.lastname@example.org
+If you have anxiety and you’re in the dating world – I’m proud of you for putting yourself out there and taking your power back.
+Also, don’t be afraid to ask for help.
+There are so many sources available to you online, such as BetterHelp, which dive into the science behind anxiety and connect you with medical professionals.
+As always, I’m an email away if you have any more questions! email@example.com